ZarifehHeidariRarani/Energy-Based-Modeling/Kholodenko Model Optimization/Readme.md

-# Negative or positive cooperativity of ShcP:
+# Negative or positive cooperativity of ShcP in the Kholodenko model:

 ## v13:EGFR + Shc
   ```